parisholley/wordpress-fantastic-elasticsearch/README.md

 ## Installation

 1. Upload plugin folder to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Create an index on elastic search.
+For example, `curl -XPUT 'localhost:9200/my-index?pretty'`
-3. Click the 'ElasticSearch' menu item and follow the instructions on each section to configure the plugin. (be sure to save on each section)
+1. Click the 'ElasticSearch' menu item and follow the instructions on each section to configure the plugin. (be sure to save on each section)
-4. Select "Enable" on "Server Settings" when you are ready for it to go live.
+1. Select "Enable" on "Server Settings" when you are ready for it to go live.